varunsrin/rusty_money/README.md

 `FastMoney` uses `i64` minor units (cents) instead of 128-bit decimals, providing significantly faster arithmetic for performance-critical code paths.
 It comes with a narrower feature set and has lower precision due to the use of integers.

+Both conversion methods return `MoneyError::Overflow` when the resulting minor-unit amount does not fit in `i64`.
+With the `serde` feature, `FastMoney` deserialization uses the lossy conversion: it truncates fractional minor units and returns a deserialization error for out-of-range amounts.

 Only choose `FastMoney` over `Money`: